-Employee conduct: employees may get carried away with rivalries during the world cup.
+Employee conduct: employees may get carried away with rivalries during various events.
 There is no excuse for verbal abuse in the workplace, especially as any abuse could hold discriminatory connotations and employers should reinforce this.

-Watching the games: broadcasting the game in a communal area could be a good way of ensuring that employees don’t take time off to watch games.
+Watching the games: broadcasting the Games in a communal area could be a good way of ensuring that employees don’t take time off to watch events.

 Seek professional advice